mrded/wroom/data/blog/2024-06-14-austrian-alps-trip.md

 ## How?

-Quick ride through France, Belgium with priority on Austria Depending on mileage might stop in Germany too near Black Forest which is a nice area to ride anyway.
+Quick ride through France, Belgium with priority on Austria

+Depending on mileage might stop in Germany too near Black Forest which is a nice area to ride anyway.
+Similar thing on thw way back we might stop in Colmar which is a very pretty French town.

 Staying in hotels